sheroz/shortest_path/README.md

-# Shortest Path algorithms
+# Shortest Path algorithms in Rust

-Implementation samples of Shortest Path algorithms built for learning purposes:
+Implementation samples of Shortest Path / Dijkstra built for learning purposes:
 1. Using HashMap
 2. Using Vector
 3. Using Matrix